Help for Those Impacted by CalWood and Lefthand Canyon Wildfires

 Please reach out if you were evacuated and need help, and see the English/Spanish flyer for returning evacuees for additional information.

-Boulder County remains committed to supporting you as you rebuild following the Cold Springs Fire (July 2016).
-General information about what to consider after a major wildfire is outlined on this page and this Fire Recovery Guide.
-Please tell us other information you’d like to see here by emailing: email@example.com.
+Boulder County remains committed to supporting you.
+General information about what to consider after a major wildfire is outlined in this Fire Recovery Guide.
+Please tell us other information you need by emailing email@example.com.

 Financial Assistance & Mental Health

 - Insurance Support